Niveditha-Sury/Ai-recipe-recommender/README.md

 - **Dark/Light Theme** — Toggle between themes with smooth transitions.
 - **Responsive Design** — Fully optimized for desktop, tablet, and mobile.
+- **Mobile Bottom Navigation** — Persistent bottom nav bar on mobile for fast access to Dashboard, Saved, and Account pages.
 - **Glassmorphism & Micro-Animations** — Modern design with slide-up animations, AI aura glows, marquee feature sections, and confetti celebrations.
 - **Lazy-Loaded Routes** — All pages use React lazy loading with a custom loading spinner for optimal performance.
 - **AI Quote Section** — Time-aware motivational cooking quotes on the dashboard.